Memories of Christmas Season 2008

 My mental state was very constrictive, narrow, even subdued horror.
 It was as if I’d been hit in the face with a 2x4, and I could not see beyond my shocked pain.
 But I tried, with great effort, to "enjoy" an evening out with Nami and Fikret as best I could.
 It was the weekend after Dolores died.
 Nami got home early from work, and it was already dark.
 Fikret made a very light meal – more of a snack – for everyone before we drove off to Griffith Park in my Jeep.
 I was preoccupied with now living a life turned upside-down, with no perception of light at the end of my tunnel.

 Fikret and Nami were noticeably happy, upbeat, and they seemed to be happy to be doing something with me.
 Fikret had come on a few field trips with, but I’d only gone out rarely with Nami.
 I know they were both fully cognizant of my pain and I think they were being happy because they wanted me to be happy.
-To me, the lights of Griffith Park were a very minor attraction.
+I think that the lights of Griffith Park were a very minor attraction.

 As we drove, we spoke about their day, and other light matters.
 I always enjoyed talking with Nami over dinner about what sort of day she had at work, and what new English words she learned.
 We drove into the large expansive parking lot east of the Los Angeles Zoo, and drove around until we saw where to park for the festival of lights.
 People parked their cars, and then boarded buses which set sail every 15 minutes or so, or until the buses were full.
 The three of us were the first to enter a bus, so we got the seats we wanted.
 A few adults filed in, and then a whole group of school children came in and filled the bus.
 The driver turned off the lights, and we were off down the two miles or so of the electric light display.